China balloon: Many questions about suspected spy in the sky

 But Pentagon leaders strongly advised Biden against doing so because of risks to the safety of people on the ground, and Biden agreed.

-One official said the sensor package the balloon is carrying weighs as much as 1,000 pounds.
-The balloon is large enough and high enough in the air that the potential debris field could stretch for miles, with no control over where it would eventually land.
+One official said the sensor package the balloon was carrying weighed as much as 1,000 pounds.
+The balloon was large enough and high enough in the air that the potential debris field could stretch for miles, with no control over where it would eventually land.

-For now, officials said the U.S. will monitor it, using “a variety of methods” including aircraft.
-The Pentagon has said the balloon isn’t a military threat and doesn’t give China any surveillance capabilities it doesn’t already have with spy satellites.
+Officials said the U.S. monitored it, using “a variety of methods” including aircraft.
+The Pentagon said the balloon wasn’t a military threat and didn’t give China any surveillance capabilities it didn’t already have with spy satellites.

 Rep. Jim Himes, the top Democrat on the House Intelligence Committee, suggested it could be valuable to try to capture the balloon to study it.
 “I would much rather own a Chinese surveillance balloon than be cleaning one up over a 100-square-mile debris field,” said Himes, D-Conn.